Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/rEazylU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Login back to DC_1 computer using the public IP in Azure to remotely connect.
-Then at server management, ADUC was chosen as shown above then users and domain uses group was selected to view all users in the group as shown aove.
+DC_1 computer was connected to using the public IP in Azure.
+Then at server management, ADUC (Active Directory Users and Computer) was chosen then users, and domain users group was selected to view all users in the group as shown aove.
 </p>
 <br />